c6lapsteel/dannyholmes.com/content/motorcycle-routes/2010-07-18-langdale-teesdale-haweswater/index.md

 A689 to St. John’s Chapel

-Turn Right to Langdale Beck along a difficult to spot narrow road, just before the church and the bridge.
+Turn Right to Langdon Beck along a difficult to spot narrow road, just before the church and the bridge.

 After 5 miles on a bumpy road with strong cross winds, turn left onto B6277.